-Members of the Scheme were contracted out of the State Second Pension (S2P), prior to the closure of the Scheme to future benefits (see below).
-Prior to 6 April 2012 this was on a Money Purchase ('Protected Rights') basis.
+Members of the Scheme were contracted out of the State Second Pension ("S2P"), prior to the closure of the Scheme to future benefits (see below).
+Prior to 6 April 2012 this was on a Money Purchase ("Protected Rights") basis.
 Following the Government's abolition of contracting out on a Money Purchase basis from 6 April 2012, the Scheme was amended to instead be contracted out on a Defined Benefit ('Reference Scheme Test') basis from 6 April 2012 onwards.

-The scheme was closed from 1 April 2015.
+The scheme closed from 1 April 2015.
 The closure means that active members will earn no further benefits from 31 March 2015.
-Any benefits built up in the Scheme prior to this date will be protected and all members will still receive them as expected.
-Future pension benefits will be provided through the Company's Defined Contribution scheme.
+Any benefits built up in the Scheme prior to this date are protected and all members will still receive them as expected.
+Ongoing pension benefits are provided through the Company's Defined Contribution scheme.